 You can launch an EMR cluster with multiple master nodes to support high availability for Apache Hive.
 Amazon EMR automatically fails over to a standby master node if the primary master node fails or if critical processes, like Resource Manager or Name Node, crash.
 This means that you can run Apache Hive on EMR clusters without interruption.

+Amazon EMR 6.0.0 adds support for Hive LLAP, providing an average performance speedup of 2x over EMR 5.29.
+You can learn more here.
 You can now use S3 Select with Hive on Amazon EMR to improve performance.
 S3 Select allows applications to retrieve only a subset of data from an object, which reduces the amount of data transferred between Amazon EMR and Amazon S3.
 Amazon EMR also enables fast performance on complex Apache Hive queries.
 EMR uses Apache Tez by default, which is significantly faster than Apache MapReduce.
 Apache MapReduce uses multiple phases, so a complex Apache Hive query would get broken down into four or five jobs.
 Apache Tez is designed for more complex queries, so that same job on Apache Tez would run in one job, making it significantly faster than Apache MapReduce.

 Flexible metastore options